LondonGophers/admin/sponsorship/README.md

 **We are looking for recurring sponsors who will contribute £200 every month or host us a few times a year.**

 This will allow us to secure the group's ability to host everyone on a monthly basis.
-It will also allow us to keep improving the experience we provide by investing in recording equipment and inviting well-known speakers.
+It will also allow us to keep improving the experience we provide by investing in recording equipment, inviting well-known speakers or sponsoring diversity tickets to conferences for our attendees with any surplus left.

 We also graciously accept one-off sponsorship offers, be it to cover part of the food & refreshments bill or to provide a venue for one event.